2019 Mid-Season Invitational: Groups

-Round 2
+Knockouts

 Team Liquid plays against Group A 1st-place.
 Flash Wolves plays against Group B 1st-place.
 Winners of the series advance to Group stage.
 Losers will be dropped to Round 3.

-Round 3

 Winner of the series advances to Group stage.
 Loser is eliminated.

 VCS of Vietnam gets directly spot in Main Group Stage for Summer Split winner and additional spot in Play-in Stage at 2019 League of Legends World Championship.

 Group stage

 Double Round Robin.
 Top 4 teams advance to the knock-out stage.
 Bottom 2 teams are eliminated.

-China, South Korea, Europe and North America get pool 1 in Main Group Stage at 2019 League of Legends World Championship for Summer Split winner.
-TW/HK/MO and Vietnam get pool 2.